Video Games Examples:

-- Compared to the original, Resident Evil 2 swamps the player with ammunition and healing items and has much easier monsters (no "fast" zombies, overall low-damaging Lickers instead of Hunters, and so on).
+- Compared to the original, Resident Evil 2 swamps the player with ammunition and healing items and has much easier monsters.
 Furthermore, certain coding errors make it so that certain areas with enemies are clear after a scripted event.
 An average player can complete a blind run without dying once.
 Further games, however, are another story entirely.

 - Resident Evil 3: Nemesis let you make your own ammo, 4 had Dynamic Difficulty, and in 5 dying via anything other than a One-Hit Kill is difficult thanks to the partner system.
 Code Veronica is still pretty hard as balls, though, unless you're aware of the Knife Glitchnote which, since the knife is useless in every other game, odds are you won't discover it unless you read about it.

-- Gears of War 2 adds a new difficulty, normal.
+- 2 adds a new difficulty, normal.
 It is roughly equivalent to the casual difficulty setting of the first one, which was the lowest.
 This makes Gears of War 2's casual difficulty equivalent to an easy mode.
 The developers have claimed that they hadn't intended for Gears of War to be as hard as it was on the lowest difficulty.
 The Dragon of Gears of War 2 is also considerably easier than the angrish inducing General RAAM from the the first.
-Gears of War 2 is also easier due to being much more balanced / developed than the first game; friendly A.I. squadmates are vastly more intelligent and helpful, the Locust assault rifle has been changed to a semi-auto sniping weapon which gives you a viable long-range combat solution which was sorely lacking in the first game, the boltok had its non-headshot damage upped to make it viable, the Gorgon Pistol was introduced to give a handgun with good firepower and decent ammo capacityy, and enemy Locust drones and Boomers take slightly less bullets to kill than in the first game in addition to hitting you less frequently.
+Gears of War 2 is also easier due to being much more balanced / developed than the first game; friendly A.I. squadmates are vastly more intelligent and helpful, the Locust assault rifle has been changed to a semi-auto sniping weapon which gives you a viable longish range combat solution which was sorely lacking in the first game, the boltok had its non-headshot damage upped to make it viable, the Gorgon Pistol was introduced to give a handgun with good firepower and decent ammo capacityy, and enemy Locust drones and Boomers take slightly less bullets to kill than in the first game in addition to hitting you less frequently.
 The game likes to compensate for this by making Insane mode even more fiendish in GOW 2, and some encounters, like Skorge, are almost impossibly hard.

 - Gears of War 3 is much easier than the second game, to the point that many sections can be beaten by simply hanging back and letting the AI squadmates kill all of the enemies if you have patience enough.
 This is on the second highest difficulty setting.
 Hell, on normal, you can win >80% of the fights by bayonet charging and using melee attacks.
 Even using the cover system becomes close to optional most of the time.
 Enemies are even less damaging, less accurate, and less durable.

 - In the original game, AI squadmates wouldn't revive down-but-not-out characters, and DBNO characters couldn't move.
 This meant that in order to revive a fallen teammate, another player would have to run into the (presumably dangerous) area his friend had been downed in, before he bled out.
 It also meant that if all the human players in a game dropped, the missions was failed and had to be restarted from the last checkpoint, which was especially frustrating when playing solo.
 In Gears of War 2 and 3, downed players can slowly crawl and AI squaddies are able to revive them.
 The "down=dead" rule returned in the highest difficulty of Gears of War 3, but Arcade mode swaps out mission failure for a 25 second respawn counter as long as at least 1 human player stays alive.